HardlyDifficult/Tutorials/Chapter2.md

 ## Configure the character sprite sheet

-Add a sprite sheet for the character, slice it with a bottom pivot and set to point filter mode.
+Add a sprite sheet for the character, slice it with a bottom pivot and set filter mode to point.
 We are using [Kenney.nl's Platformer Characters](http://kenney.nl/assets/platformer-characters-1) 'PNG/Adventurer/adventurer_tilesheet.png'.

 <details><summary>How</summary>